8th Arjia Rinpoche

 During the Cultural Revolution in Chinese controlled Tibet, Arjia Rinpoche was forced to leave his monastery and attend a Chinese school, yet secretly continued to practice and study with his tutors.
 In addition, he was required to work in a forced Labor Camp for 16 years.
 Following the Cultural Revolution, Rinpoche continued serving as Abbot of Kumbum—overseeing the renovations in the monastery and reestablishing monastic studies.
-In 1998, due to the strained political climate in Tibet, Arjia Rinpoche went into exile because he would not compromise his spiritual beliefs and practices.
+In 1998, due to the strained political climate in Tibet, Arjia Rinpoche went into exile claiming he would not compromise his spiritual beliefs and practices.
 He escaped to the United States where he now lives and started a Buddhist Center for Compassion and Wisdom (TCCW) in Mill Valley, California, a center committed to the preservation of Buddhist teachings, art and culture within and outside of Tibet and Mongolia.
 In 2005, he was appointed Director of the Tibetan Cultural Center (TCC) in Bloomington, Indiana by the 14th Dalai Lama.
 TCC was recently renamed the Tibetan Mongolian Buddhist Cultural Center.
 Presently, he directs both TCCW and TMBCC.

 Arjia Rinpoche excels in the knowledge and understanding of Tibetan art, architecture and the Tibetan Language.
 He has given classes in Buddhist Art and Sutra throughout the United States, Canada, Taiwan, India and Guatemala.
 In 1999, Rinpoche built a three-dimensional Kalachakra mandala and presented it to the Dalai Lama.
 Later, the Dalai Lama donated this mandala to the Smithsonian Institution in Washington, DC.

 Kumbum Monastery, one of the six largest monasteries of the Gelug school of Tibetan Buddhism, is the birthplace of Je Tsongkhapa (founder of the school which is now headed by the Dalai Lama).
 Kumbum Monastery was once the home of 3,600 monks and well revered by the four well known Buddhist Colleges for higher learning: The Institute of Sutra, Institute of Tantra, Institute of Tibetan Medicine, and the Institute of the Kalachakra (Astrology).
 In the 1980s, after Buddhism began to revive in Tibet and in China, Arjia Rinpoche reestablished monastic life and traditional studies at Kumbum.